apihub/apihub/docs/api/manage_teams.rst

   Date: Sat, 06 Dec 2014 01:55:33 GMT
   Content-Length: 71

-  {"status_code":403,"message":"Team not found or you're not the owner."}
+  {"error":"access_denied","error_description":"Team not found or you're not the owner."}